Of course, it has to do with light. Our trap is ending. The rumors have been exaggerated. Soon we can see again.

 on Rue Saint Andre des Arts.

 Since I was parked.
-And in need of soup and warm light ... to sit within, like a cat in the remaining sun.
+And in need of soup and warm light ... to sit within, cat in the remaining sun.

 Chinatown was perfect.
 To find gifts of tea and balm.
 A cup or two placed beneath the tree.